A new insight on augmented Lagrangian method with applications in machine learning: Introduction

 \section{Introduction}

-The recent interesting work, that is, the Balanced Augmented Lagrangian Method (abbreviated by B-ALM), proposed by He-Yuan \cite{Heyuan21} is to solve the following convex optimization problem subject to linear equality or inequality constraints:
+An interesting work, that is the Balanced Augmented Lagrangian Method (abbreviated by B-ALM) proposed by He-Yuan \cite{Heyuan21}, aims to solve the following convex optimization problem subject to equality or inequality constraints: